muhammadazzazy/udemate/README.md

 #### Brave + ChromeDriver Version Match

-⚠️ The Brave Browser and ChromeDriver versions **must match** for automation to work correctly.
+⚠️ The Brave Browser and ChromeDriver major versions **must match** for automation to work correctly.

 Check your installed versions